ryuhojin/vite-vue2-simple-starter/README.md

 # vite-vue2-simple-starter

+---
+> ### UPDATED

+#### 2022-01-26
+- vite-plugin-vue2's template-compiler is not working so, i added vue-template-compiler in package.json.
+If vite-plugin-vue2's library will be good working again, i will remove again.
+---

 > ### Vue2 + Vite + Vuex + Vue-router + Axios

 We provide sample Code about Vuex and Vue-router and Axios